accel-brain/accel-brain-code/README.md

-# accel brain code
+# accel brain code: From Proof of Concept to Prototype.

-This repository is my private case study in the context of my website: [Accel Brain](https://accel-brain.com) (Japanese).
+The purpose of this repository is to make prototypes as case study in the context of proof of concept(PoC) that I have written in my website: [Accel Brain](https://accel-brain.com) (Japanese).

 ## Description